-Reviewing resumes is a part of the hiring process that can waste many hiring managers’ time.
-Maybe it only takes seconds to spot a bad candidate, but most resumes for average and above-average candidates won’t make it so obvious.
+Reviewing resumes is a part of the hiring process that some managers feel is a waste of time.
+However, this is just one example I have of why it’s a step you absolutely shouldn’t skip or do carelessly.
 It pays to improve your resume reviewing skills for both speed and precision.

 Being able to zero in on the best candidates–and do it quickly–will make the difference between quick and accurate hiring or slow and unreliable hiring.
 Whether you’re new to hiring or have been doing it for years, this guide will help you hone your resume screening abilities.